ubicucsd/bootcamp_18_19/CommandLine.md

 #### Skill: Command Line Use

-## Why Though?
+## Why?

-Quoting the Bioinformatics professor whose lab I work with: "ja, true, you need that shit."
+Quoting the Bioinformatics professor I work with: "ja, true, you need that shit."

 Quoting the Linux book I read recently: "GUIs make easy tasks easy, while command line interfaces make difficult tasks possible"

 Other reasons: It is the fastest way to deal with XXL sized files, much of the software in bioinformatics has no GUI, and any programmer should have a healthy relationship with their system.

-## What is this?
+## What?

 Anytime you need a refresh on what a command does, type the command line with the --help option like so: ```ls --help```.